TanukiSharp/DarkSoulsCloudSave/readme.md

 # For developers

 The `DarksSoulsCloudSave.Core` library contains most of the application logic, so if you want to create your own application or service, feel free to use this library as a working base.

+The Dropbox cloud storage implementation is in the `DarkSoulsCloudSave.DropboxExtension` library.

+An experimental `DarkSoulsCloudSave.GoogleDriveExtension` is also available and operational, but please read the `Experiments` section bellow before using it.

 # License